AlfrescoArchive/alfresco-support-tools/readme.md

 	* click on _"Refresh Web Scripts"_

-  **Important Note:** There are 2 scripts that would not work with the Hot-Deploy: The Tail-Log tool won't cache log entries until the next restart, but the rest of the webscripts will work and the JMX settings needs a custom class to inspect the current persisted values on the DB.
+  **Important Note:** There are 2 scripts that would not work with the Hot-Deploy: The Tail-Log tool won't cache log entries until the next restart and the JMX settings needs a custom class to inspect the current persisted values on the DB.
+The rest of the webscripts will work ok.

 ## Usage